PGM-Lab/InferPy/README.md

 ## Guiding Principles

-- INFERPY's probability distribuionts are mainly inherited from TensorFlow Distribuitons package.
-INFERPY's API is fully compatible with tf.distributions' API.
+- InferPy's probability distribuionts are mainly inherited from TensorFlow Distribuitons package.
+InferPy's API is fully compatible with tf.distributions' API.
 The 'shape' argument was added as a simplifing option when defining multidimensional distributions.
-- INFERPY directly relies on top of Edward's inference engine and includes all the inference algorithms included in this package.
-As Edward's inference engine relies on TensorFlow computing engine, INFERPY also relies on it too.
+- InferPy directly relies on top of Edward's inference engine and includes all the inference algorithms included in this package.
+As Edward's inference engine relies on TensorFlow computing engine, InferPy also relies on it too.
-- INFERPY seamsly process data contained in a numpy array, Tensorflow's tensor, Tensorflow's Dataset (tf.Data API) or Apache Spark's DataFrame.
+- InferPy seamsly process data contained in a numpy array, Tensorflow's tensor, Tensorflow's Dataset (tf.Data API) or Apache Spark's DataFrame.
-- INFERPY also includes novel distributed statistical inference algorithms by combining Tensorflow and Apache Spark computing engines.
+- InferPy also includes novel distributed statistical inference algorithms by combining Tensorflow and Apache Spark computing engines.

 ----

 ## Getting Started
 ### Guide to Building Probabilistic Models

-INFERPY focuses on *hirearchical probabilistic models* which usually are structured in two different layers:
+InferPy focuses on *hirearchical probabilistic models* which usually are structured in two different layers:

 - A **prior model** defining a joint distribution $p(\theta)$ over the global parameters of the model, $\theta$.
 - A **data or observation model** defining a joint conditional distribution $p(x,h|\theta)$ over the observed quantities $x$ and the the local hidden variables $h$ governing the observation $x$.
 This data model should be specified in a single-sample basis.
 There are many models of interest without local hidden variables, in that case we simply specify the conditional $p(x|\theta)$.
 More flexible ways of defining the data model can be found in ?.

-This is how a mixture of Gaussians models is denfined in INFERPY:
+This is how a mixture of Gaussians models is denfined in InferPy:
 ```python
 import numpy as np
 import inferpy as inf